Interested in going green as a business but not sure where to start?

 Join the network of businesses pushing for sustainability and innovation in Kent.

 Why make net zero a focus for your business?

-- Save money on expensive energy bills.
+- Save money on water and energy bills

-- Be recognised by your customers as an innovative, sustainable business.
+- Be recognised by your customers as an innovative, sustainable business

 If you would like to hear more about Growing Kent & Medway and how we’re supporting food and drink businesses in the region, register to be part of our network.

 About Growing Green

 Growing Green was funded by the UK Government and Growing Green Partners through the UK Community Renewal Fund.

 It was a pilot scheme to develop a bespoke training package to help businesses operating in the agri-food sector to hit net-zero carbon emissions.